 Rick: Yes.
 I mean, definitely you eat what’s in front of you.
-So there’s all these tricks.
-It’s kind of like this balancing act between giving yourself permission, not totally sacrificing everything and not eating anything that’s fun and enjoyable but you’re not over indulging or pretending that you’re every day at home in a buffet, you’re eating as much as you can until you explode.
+So there are all these tricks.
+It’s kind of like this balancing act between giving yourself permission, not totally sacrificing everything, and not eating anything that’s fun and enjoyable.
+But you’re not overindulging or pretending that you’re every day at home in a buffet, you’re eating as much as you can until you explode.
 You’re looking at something in the middle.
-Giving yourself permission but really focusing on doing better every single day.
+Give yourself permission but really focus on doing better every single day.

 Erin: I think that’s the key.
 I think people put a lot of pressure on themselves if they’re not perfect.
 And then they just totally fall off the wagon and they don’t want to do it anymore.
 It’s too hard, you know?
-So give yourself, if you fall off the wagon and you do eat a bag a chips one night because you’re exhausted or you had a bad day, start a new day, just start over.
-It’s all what you get used to as you practice it and if you don’t give up each time you fall off the wagon, it’s gets easier and easier.
+So give yourself.
+If you fall off the wagon and you do eat a bag of chips one night because you’re exhausted or you had a bad day, start a new day, just start over.
+It’s all that you get used to as you practice it and if you don’t give up each time you fall off the wagon, it gets easier and easier.

 Rick: Definitely you just rub it out and start over if you end up having a bad day or a bad week with your workouts or exercises.
 You just got to start over and get back, get back fresh on whatever the next day is.

 Erin: Exactly.
 That’s the key.
 None of us are perfect and you don’t have to be.